domvo/SyntaxPodcastPicks/README.md

-# SyntaxPodcastPicks
+# SyntaxPodcastPicks (+ YouTube)
+If you're like me, you love the [Syntax.FM podcast](https://syntax.fm) and can't get enough of other cool podcasts.

-This is a list of all podcasts and youtube channels/videos Wes and Scott sick-picked in the past.
+This is a list of all podcasts (and youtube channels/videos) Wes and Scott sick-picked.
 Done with GitHub Actions and Node.js.
-The list updates itself every week.
+The list updates itself every week and is in chronological order.
 Enjoy!

 <!-- dynamic_content_below -->
 # Sick Picked Podcasts